 Santa Cruz Island is an unmissable stop on a trip to the Galapagos.
 Get up close and personal with giant tortoises at the Charles Darwin Research Station.
 This sanctuary is run by the Charles Darwin Foundation and provides scientific knowledge to visitors while ensuring the conservation of the islands.
 Tip: go in January to see the tortoise eggs hatching – you won’t believe how small they are when they’re born.

-If you’re a wildlife aficionado, the Galapagos Islands can’t be beat.
+If you’re a wildlife aficionado, the Galapagos Islands can’t be beaten.
 Make sure to pack a camera to capture the bizarre wildlife – just remember not to live through a lens.
-Take some time off between snorkeling expeditions to appreciate how weird and wonderful the world is.
+Take some time off between snorkelling expeditions to appreciate how weird and wonderful the world is.

 A journey to Finland wouldn’t be complete without a stop in Helsinki, the hip, stylish capital city.
 Be sure to check out Senate Square, the sea fortress of Suomenlinna and the Design Museum while you’re here.
 Helsinki also has a famously festive Christmas market where you can browse artisan goods and sip some glogi (a spiced, mulled wine) to keep your hands warm and your spirits bright.

 Ready to take an alternative winter break?
-Explore the full list of destinations.
+Check out Intrepid’s tempting top trips.

 (Image credits: Jamaica photo c/o iStock/wuviveka.
 All other images c/o Intrepid Travel.)